Contract Documentation as a Flat-Pack Kit

 - They are modular in construction and so can be assembled as living contracts almost in ‘kit’ form.
 The drafter selects the main elements of the contract to best reflect the required commercial and project strategies.

-- They are seen as a tool of project management rather than a cudgel of legalese with which to bash the counterparty – NEC’s contract management approach therefore adds value - as well as making certain project management demands of the parties.
+- They are seen as a tool of project management rather than a cudgel of legalese with which to bash the counterparty – NEC’s contract management approach, therefore, adds value - as well as making certain project management demands of the parties.

 - The contract is unique in stating, as part of its preamble, that the parties will operate ‘in a spirit of mutual trust and cooperation’.
-This means, automatically, that any underhand behavior will immediately place the perpetrator at odds with a fundamental tenet of the contract, behaviour which will be construed accordingly.
+This means, automatically, that any underhand behaviour will immediately place the perpetrator at odds with a fundamental tenet of the contract, behaviour which will be construed accordingly.

 - NEC uses remarkably plain language which is difficult to misconstrue.

 How, then, is the NEC assembled in kit form?
 We will not try to do anything here other than summarize the process.
 A certain level of training is typically required to become competent in the drafting and use of NEC3 but, like riding a bicycle, once learned it is never forgotten.
 Essentially, the contract drafter selects from one main option, which describes the type of contract.
 This is backed by nine core clauses that feature in every contract (they are non-optional).
 Choices are then made between 20 secondary option clauses which can be used in any combination.
-These, in turn, are supplemented by agreed contract data – to be provided by both counterparties – and finally there is a separate scope document, which is broadly a technical specification (or scope of work) in a traditional contracting format.
+These, in turn, are supplemented by agreed contract data – to be provided by both counterparties – and finally, there is a separate scope document, which is broadly a technical specification (or scope of work) in a traditional contracting format.

 Readers who want to consider NEC3 as a possible company standard model might start with a simple Google search.
 NEC certainly seems to be afflicted with fewer court disputes than other model contracts, suggesting that it is working well in practice, as a truly 21st Century contracting mechanism.
 As a flat-pack ‘kit’, this contract is relatively simple, quick and inexpensive to assemble.